International Calling Cards: History, Scams & Better Alternatives (2026)

 | Connection Fee | $0.49-$1.00/call | Charged every time you dial, even if nobody answers |

-| Maintenance Fee | $0.50-$2.00/week | Deducted weekly until empty |
+| Maintenance Fee | $0.50-$2.00/week | Deducted from balance weekly until empty |

 | Rounding | 3-5 min blocks | 21-minute call billed as 25 minutes |

-| Mobile Surcharge | 20-50% extra | Higher rate for cell phones vs. landlines |
+| Mobile Surcharge | 20-50% extra | Higher rate for calls to cell phones vs. landlines |

-| Payphone Surcharge | $0.99-$1.50/call | Extra charge from payphones |
+| Payphone Surcharge | $0.99-$1.50/call | Extra charge if calling from a payphone |

-| Expiration | 30-90 days | Remaining balance lost |
+| Expiration | 30-90 days | Remaining balance lost after expiration date |

 Calling Cards vs. Modern Alternatives (2026 Rates)